TheDigitalGarbologist/workflows-extension-template/doc/anatomy_of_an_extension.md

 Extension's metadata is defined in a [`metadata.json`](../metadata.json) file in the root folder of this repo.

+Find more information about the extension's metadata in the specific [documentation](./extension_metadata.md).

 It's important to specify which data warehouse is compatible with your extension.
 For this, the `"provider"` property needs to be set to either `"bigquery"` or `"snowflake"`.

 In that file, you will see that there is a `details` array  that accepts different custom objects defined by `"name"` and `"value"` properties.